Ntropish/react-ptri/packages/core/README.md

 ## Fingerprints: precise, deterministic change detection

-ptri exposes content-based fingerprints for both point reads and range scans. react-ptri uses these to drive reactivity:
+ptri exposes content-based fingerprints for both point reads and range scans. @ptri/react uses these to drive reactivity:

 - Point reads: `fingerprintGet(key)` changes iff the value bytes at `key` change (including transitions between missing/value and empty-string/value).
 Identical rewrites yield the same fingerprint.
 - Range scans: `fingerprintScan(opts)` changes iff the multiset/ordering of entries within the specified range and options changes.
 Options such as `startKey/endKey`, inclusivity flags, `reverse`, `offset`, and `limit` are all part of the fingerprint domain, so toggling them deterministically changes the result.